Did you drive through the Lake Rd eruption? What you need to do

 The council said the section of Lake Rd will remain closed and traffic will keep being diverted down Tarewa Rd.

-The council's geothermal inspector Peter Brownbridge yesterday told Rotorua Lakes councillors in an Operations and Monitoring Committee meeting today that the incident was "a man-made event".
+Council geothermal inspector Peter Brownbridge on Thursday told Rotorua Lakes councillors in an operations and monitoring committee meeting that the incident was "a man-made event".

 "We have pinpointed one well in particular which we think may have a broken casing at depth."

-He said one of the reasons the team looked hard at the wells was because the water was 98C at the surface and kicking up the clays that came from "great depth", which indicated it was "more than just the naturally-fed fumarole".
+He said one of the reasons the team looked hard at the wells was that the water was 98C at the surface and kicking up the clays that came from "great depth", which indicated it was "more than just the naturally fed fumarole".

 He said rods ran down the suspect well and did a deep quench, which involved injecting large volumes of cold water down it to cool the geothermal activity.